zeonzip/gurted/dns/README.md

-# Domain Management API
+# Domain Name System

-This is a Domain Management API built with Rust (Actix Web) and PostgreSQL.
-It provides user authentication, domain registration with Discord approval workflow, and invite-based registration limits.
+The gurted DNS is built with Rust (Actix Web) and PostgreSQL.
+It provides endpoints to create, read, update, and delete domain information, along with rate limiting for certain operations.

-## Features

-- 🔐 **JWT Authentication** - Secure user registration and login
-- 📝 **Domain Registration** - Submit domains for approval with usage limits
-- 🤖 **Discord Integration** - Automatic approval workflow via Discord bot
-- 📧 **Invite System** - Users can share registration slots via invite codes
-- 🛡️ **Rate Limiting** - Protection against abuse
-- 📊 **PostgreSQL Database** - Reliable data storage with migrations

 ## Table of Contents